Mahanati: Plot

-In Bangalore, 1980, the popular actress Savitri is found unconscious by her son.
-She is hospitalised, spending a year in a coma.
-The incident receives media attention but Savitri's initial life and whereabouts remain unknown to the public.
-Madhuravani, a stuttering journalist, and Vijay Anthony, a photographer, are appointed to write an article about her situation.
-Madhuravani recovers a letter written by Savitri, in which she wishes to take her son to someone called "Shankarayya."
-Though she is later relieved from writing the memoir by her editor, Madhuravani continues her research curiously.
-She sneaks into Savitri's house and overhears her aunt talk about her childhood.
+In 1980 Bangalore, celebrated actress Savitri is discovered unconscious by her son and hospitalized, slipping into a prolonged coma.
+The incident draws intense media attention, though her personal circumstances remains an enigma to the public.
+Madhuravani, a newspaper journalist struggling with a stutter, and Vijay Anthony, a photojournalist, are assigned to cover her story.
+During her investigation, Madhuravani uncovers a poignant letter written by Savitri expressing a final wish to take her son to meet someone named "Shankarayya."
+Although her editor eventually cancels the memoir assignment, an intrigued Madhuravani continues her research independently.
+She sneaks into Savitri's abandoned residence and overhears her maternal aunt recounting details of the actress's turbulent upbringing.